And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 If they're not finding work in Michigan, then leave.

-But what does that do to Detroit?
+But what's that do to Detroit?

-I get it's not up to you.
+It's not up to you.

-But for those of us who live there, we'd like to see it stick around and and live.
+But for those of us who live there, we'd like to see it stick around and live.

-So let me make some suggestions to Detroit.
+And so let me make some suggestions to Detroit.

-Uh what Detroit and the auto industry ought to do is it ought Detr uh the city uh of Detroit and the state of Michigan ought to lower its taxes, it ought to lower its regulations, the unions ought to abolish themselves, and if those things happened, then instead of locating in South Carolina and North Carolina and Georgia and Mississippi, Toyota and Nissan would have built their factories in Detroit.
+And if those things happened, then instead of locating in South Carolina and North Carolina and Georgia and Mississippi, Toyota and Nissan would have built their factories in Detroit.

 Because there is a job shortage in this country right now.

-So if you're a smart company and you want to set up business somewhere, you want to go where there are able bodied employees that you can get to do the work.
+So if you're a smart company and you want to set up business somewhere, you want to go where there are able-bodied employees that you can get to do the work.

 Well, unfortunately, those are people who want to belong to unions.

-It's a high tax, high regulation state and city.
+It's a high-tax, high-regulation state and city.

 It's a lousy place to do business.